mikezawitkowski/mikezawitkowski.github.io/_posts/2025-02-12-why-service-based-businesses-struggle-to-scale-and-how-tech-can-change-that.md

+---
+layout: post
-# Why Service-Based Businesses Struggle to Scale—and How Technology Can Change That
+title: Why Service-Based Businesses Struggle to Scale—and How Technology Can Change That
+date: 2025-02-12
+---

 ## The Growth Ceiling in Service-Based Businesses